Mail Code: 94305-2102

 VPGE provides seed funding to initiatives that foster interdisciplinary and cross-school learning opportunities and networking for graduate students.
 The Stanford Graduate Summer Institute (SGSI) offers noncredit interdisciplinary short courses exclusively for Stanford graduate students and postdoctoral scholars.
 VPGE also seeks to facilitate enrollment in courses outside of students' home departments and schools.

 Innovation in Graduate Programs

-Academic departments and programs are foundational to graduate education so VPGE supports faculty- and student-initiated innovations within and across degree-granting programs.
+Academic departments and programs are foundational to graduate education at Stanford.
+VPGE supports faculty- and student-initiated innovations within and across degree-granting programs.

 SCORE (Strengthening the Core) Academic Innovation Funds support one-year, faculty-led projects that explore and experiment with new approaches to graduate education.